Create a Flat ZIP Archive in C#

 parentZip.Save("flattened.zip");

-This ensures a single ZIP archive without nested folders.
+This ensures you have a single ZIP archive without nested folders, making file management much easier through C# Zip Compression techniques.

 4. Batch Processing Multiple ZIP Archives